London Ontario Canada Directory

 General Information and History of London

-LONDON Ontario, seat of Middlesex County located on the Thames River mid way between Toronto and Detroit in South Western Ontario, was incorporated as a city 1854.
+seat of Middlesex County located on the Thames River mid way between Toronto and Detroit in South Western Ontario, was incorporated as a city 1854.
 Settled in 1826, the city is named after London, England.
 It was damaged by a flood in 1937.
-Current population is about 350,000.
+Current population is about 365,000.
 Situated in an agricultural region, the city often referred to as the "Forest City" is vibrant, prosperous and the location of many corporate offices and medical and educational facilities.
 It also is a manufacturing, distribution, and financial center.
-Institutions of higher education include the University of Western Ontario (1878) and its affiliated institutions, Huron College (1863), Brescia College (1919), and King's College (1912); and a large community college.
-Among the city's many museums are the Banting Museum, the McIntosh Gallery (1940), the London Museum of Archaeology, the Royal Canadian Regiment Military Museum (1962), the London Regional Art Museum, Storybook Gardens and a children's museum.
-Also here is Pioneer Village, a reconstructed mid19th-century community.
+Institutions of higher education include the University of Western Ontario (1878) and its affiliated institutions, Huron College (1863), Brescia College (1919), and King's College (1912); and a large community college, Fanshawe College.
+Among the city's many museums are the Banting Museum, the McIntosh Gallery (1940), Museum of Ontario Archaeology (1933), the Royal Canadian Regiment Military Museum (1962), the Museum London (Regional Art, Exhibitions), Storybook Gardens, The Banting House National Historic Site and a the London Children's Museum.
+Also here is Fanshawe Pioneer Village, a reconstructed mid-19th-century community.

 Famous Londoners: